docker/docs/develop/develop-images/dockerfile_best-practices.md

 #### apt-get

-Probably the most common use-case for `RUN` is an application of `apt-get`.
+Probably the most common use case for `RUN` is an application of `apt-get`.
 Because it installs packages, the `RUN apt-get` command has several counter-intuitive behaviors to look out for.